School of Education

 - Letters of recommendation.
 No more than three letters of recommendation must be submitted from individuals who have observed the applicant working in an instructional or other helping capacity.
 These may be either paid or volunteer experiences.

-- Any additional documentation that may address or provide insight into any of the following: the applicant's background, experiences, stated professional goals, places where the applicant has resided, future commitment to multicultural education, trends in college grades or course selection patterns, and grade point average or PPST/Praxis I scores.
+- Any additional documentation that may address or provide insight into any of the following: the applicant's background, experiences, stated professional goals, places where the applicant has resided, future commitment to multicultural education, trends in college grades or course selection patterns, and grade point average or basic skills test scores.

-Applicants who are not already enrolled on the UW–Madison campus must be admissible to the University to enroll in a School of Education program; program admission is contingent upon admission to the campus.
+Applicants not already enrolled on the UW–Madison campus must be admissible to the University to enroll in a School of Education program; program admission is contingent upon admission to the campus.

 Admission to UW–Madison requires a separate application and admission process.
-See UW–Madison Admissions and Recruitment for application information.
+See UW–Madison Office of Admissions and Recruitment for application information.
 More detailed information for prospective transfer students is available here.

 Prospective transfer students are strongly advised to meet with an Education Academic Services advisor in advance of their application.